belgattitude/soluble-metadata/README.md

 - PHP engine 5.4+, 7.0+ (HHVM does not work yet)
 - Mysqli or PDO_mysql extension enabled (Mysqli highly recommended)

-## Notes

-Currently metadata are read from the underlying database driver by executing a query with a limit 0 (almost no performance penalty).
-This ensure your query is always correctly parsed (even crazy ones) with almost no effort.

-The underlying driver methods `mysqli_stmt::result_metadata()`, `PDO::getColumnMeta()`
-used respectively by the metadata readers Mysql and PdoMysql are marked as experimental and subject to change on the PHP website.
-In practice, they haven't changed since 5.4 and are stable.
-In case of a change in the php driver, it should be very easy to add a specific driver.
-No big deal.

-Sadly there is some differences between PDO_mysql and mysqli in term of features.
-Generally the best is to use mysqli instead of pdo.
-PDO lacks some features like detection of autoincrement, enum, set, unsigned, grouped column and does not distinguish between table/column aliases and their original names.
-If you are relying on those advanced features and willing to be portable between mysql extensions, have a look to alternatives like [phpmyadmin sql-parser](https://github.com/phpmyadmin/sql-parser).

-Also if you are looking for a more advanced metadata reader (but limited to table - not a query), have a look to the [soluble-schema](https://github.com/belgattitude/soluble-schema) project.

 ## Documentation

  - [Manual](http://docs.soluble.io/soluble-metadata/manual/) in progress and [API documentation](http://docs.soluble.io/soluble-metadata/api/) available.